-Foraging worker ants cause a nuisance as they travel widely in search of food, following well-defined trails and clustering around the food source.
+Foraging worker ants cause a nuisance as they are social insects that travel widely in search of food, following well-defined trails and clustering around the food source.
 They are attracted to sweet or fatty substances in kitchens, pantries, storerooms and warehouses.
-In hospitals they have been found feeding on septic dressings, soiled linen and excrement.
+In hospitals, they have been found feeding on septic dressings, soiled linen and excrement.

 Ants are the most prolific and successful group of insects.
-Their nests can be found almost anywhere, in lawns, under stones or wood, in decaying trees, under buildings, in cavity wall and roof voids.
-Anywhere that affords them protection.
+Their nests can be found almost anywhere, in lawns, under stones or wood, in decaying trees, under buildings, in cavities and roof voids.
+Pretty much anywhere that affords them protection

 Ants are quite common in Australia and there are many species all with different habits and feeding preferences.
-You cannot live in Australia without having some sort of contact with one ant species or another.
-Some of the most common ones are:
+You cannot live in Australia without having some sort of contact with one species of ant or another.
+This also means that insect stings or bites from ants can also occur.
+To ensure you’re fully informed on all types of ants and their threat-levels, here are some of the most common varieties in Australia.

-Most species have no colony workers; instead the raiding queen will raid the nest of another species and kill the opposing queen.
+Most species of bulldog ants have no colony workers; instead, the raiding queen will attack the nest of another species of ant and kill the opposing queen.
 She will then take over the colony.

 BLACK HOUSE ANTS

-They generally eat sweet foods but will also eat plant materials, The queen black ant will lay small oval eggs which can be often seen being carried to higher ground during wetter periods.
+They generally eat sweet foods but will also eat plant materials, The queen black ant will lay small oval eggs which can be carried to higher ground during wet periods.
 The larvae are then fed by the adults once they have hatched until they pupate.

 Carpenter ants have multiple queens and will often have ‘satellite’ nests in other areas nearby.
 Each nest could be as large as 100,000 workers and will take some years to reach full maturity.
 The workers will travel large distances for food.
 They eat anything sweet, but will also eat plant materials as well.